 Our surgical cardiac ablation clamp is designed for use by cardiac surgeons during the surgical treatment of AF.
 The standard of care surgical procedure for the treatment of AF is performed by cardiac surgeons and called the Cox-Maze procedure.
 The Cox-Maze procedure typically uses thermal ablation technologies, such as heat with radiofrequency ablation or cold with cryoablation, to create specific ablation lines in the heart muscle.
-The ablation lines block the conduction of electrical impulses and can cure the patient of their AF.
+These ablation lines block the conduction of electrical impulses and can cure patients of their AF.

 We believe our nsPFA technology can provide important advantages over today's thermal modalities in creating these ablation lines.
-For example, surgeons using the System should be able to deliver faster ablations through thicker tissue than thermal modalities because of the nonthermal mechanism of action that nsPFA employs, which is not affected by heatsinks such as the blood in the heart.
+For example, surgeons using the CellFX System should be able to deliver faster ablations through thicker tissue than thermal modalities because of the nonthermal mechanism of action that nano-PFA employs, which is not affected by heatsinks such as blood in the heart.
 In preclinical studies, our nsPFA Cardiac Clamp has consistently achieved transmural ablations in less than two seconds, independent of tissue type or thickness.
-Moreover, thermal modalities may cause char formation on electrode surfaces which can cause gaps in the ablation lines that might lead to treatment failure.
-This should not be an issue with nsPFA ablation given its nonthermal nature.
+Moreover, thermal modalities can cause char formation on electrode surfaces which can cause gaps in the ablation lines that might lead to treatment failure.
+This should not be an issue with nano-PFA ablation given its nonthermal nature.
 We believe these advantages will be important to cardiac surgeons, so we are working with leaders in the field to develop this technology quickly.

 Over the last several years, we have been developing the cardiac ablation clamp from proof-of-concept to prototype, and we now have what we believe is our initial clinical design.
-We now plan to pursue a PMA application for FDA approval to market the cardiac clamp, which will require pivotal clinical data to support the application.
+We plan to pursue a PMA application for FDA approval to market the cardiac clamp, which will require pivotal clinical data to support the application.
 With PMA approval, we expect that we would commercialize the nsPFA Cardiac Surgical System in the United States specifically as a treatment for AF.
 If granted by the FDA, a specific treatment indication would permit direct marketing of the treatment benefits provided by the device.
-We expect to begin our pivotal clinical trial for AF in 2025.
-In parallel, we submitted an ethics committee application including a clinical protocol to treat up to 30 patients in the Netherlands.
+We expect to begin our pivotal clinical trial for AF in mid-2025.
+In parallel, we have initiated a multi-site clinical study to treat up to 30 patients in the Netherlands.
+The first five patients in this cardiac clamp study tolerated the procedure well and acute data have been encouraging.
 This study should provide information on first-in-human effectiveness and safety with our cardiac surgical ablation clamp.